The historical emergence of Marxism

 In 1864 the International Workingmen’s Association was formed.
 Marx helped found the First International, wrote its program, and came almost immediately to lead it.
 However, the First International reflected the ideological disarray of the post-1848 revolutionary movement, and within it Marxism had to struggle against both the utopian socialists and the anarchists, preventing the revolution from being led down these blind alleys.
 The Utopian Socialists and Anarchists advanced pie-in-the-sky theories of what a socialist society would look like and combined this with idealist notions of how to get there.
 The Utopians’ theory was not grounded in practice or in the practical needs of the workers movements and had now to see their admirable ideas realized.

 In 1871 the experience of the Paris Commune further clarified these questions and sharpened these ideological struggles and Marx wrote The Civil War in France to sum up the tremendous revolutionary experience of the Communards, the first instance of working-class state power, which Marx called “the Dictatorship of the Proletariat.”
-Engels famous work, the Critique of the Gotha Program, addressed some of the same issues, in the context of revolutionary strategy.
+Marx's famous work, the Critique of the Gotha Program, addressed some of the same issues, in the context of revolutionary strategy.
 All of these interventions were instrumental to the growth of the revolutionary working-class movement and helped to propel it forward.

 As the struggle against idealism in the working class movement progressed, Engels wrote a brilliant pamphlet, Socialism: Utopian and Scientific.
 In this important text, Engels helped to popularize Marxism and explain the differences between it and the thought of the Utopians Saint-Simon, Fourier, and Robert Owen, who all had followers in the First International.
 He explained the basis of Marxist Dialectical and Historical Materialism and how these theoretical tools allowed the revolutionary movement to advance past utopian idealism and put the revolutionary movement on a materialist foundation.